shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/the_new_norm.md

         <li class="fragment">Different <span style="color: #5c8dfc">OS versions</span></li>
     </ul>
     <aside class="notes">
-        <b>...Developping for different platforms can be really challenging</b>
         <ul>
             <li>We must use Different programming languages</li>
             <li>that requires Different developer skills</li>
-            <li>Devices have different hardware to communicate to</li>
+            <li>Devices have different hardware to communicate with</li>
-            <li>and the market is framented with many Operating System versions</li>
+            <li>and the market is framented with many Operating System and OS versions</li>
         </ul>
         <b>For all these reasons developping for different platforms is challenging, not productive and expensive! <br/> Do we have alternatives?</b>
     </aside>